rxaviers/globalize-webpack-plugin/README.md

 	output: "globalize-compiled-data-[locale].[hash].js", // build output.
 	moduleFilter: filterFunction, // filter for modules to exclude from processing
-	tempdirBase: ".", // optional for non create-react-apps })
+	tempdirBase: ".", // optional for non create-react-apps
+	disableCldr: true/false // optional for not automatically loading CLDR in development mode })
 ```